Advanced Standing by Examination

 College Level Examination Program (CLEP)

 The University of Dayton also participates in the College Level Examination Program (CLEP), sponsored by the College Board.
 CLEP offers examinations in specific subjects.
-Since not all subject examinations are acceptable and some subject examinations require an essay, please contact Testing Services at the University of Dayton at (937) 229-3277 for information.
 Credit is not awarded for general examinations.

 General Certificate of Education A-Level Examinations